 Or, you can make a charitable gift securely online through the University Development website.

 In addition, there are numerous financial vehicles available to assist individuals with making thoughtful planned gifts to FPG.
-Please contact UNC's Office of Gift Planning at 800-994-8803 or email@example.com if you would like to discuss gifts of retirement assets, securities, business assets, bequests, or property.
+You can read our legacy case statement to learn more about why your planned gift would be transformational for the Institute.
+Please contact UNC's Office of Gift Planning at 800.994.8803 or firstname.lastname@example.org if you would like to discuss gifts of retirement assets, securities, business assets, bequests, or property.